 EQ-5D is supported by two organizations, the EuroQol Group Association and the EuroQol Research Foundation.

 The EuroQol Group comprises an international network of multidisciplinary researchers.
 The original members came from seven centres in England, Finland, the Netherlands, Norway and Sweden.
 Today, we welcome more than 100 members worldwide.

 EuroQol Research Foundation

 The EuroQol Research Foundation (“Foundation”) exists to serve the public interest by supporting, instigating and performing scientific research.
 Our focus is on the development of instruments that describe and value health outside the for-profit model.
 The Foundation is charged with governing the intellectual property rights that include, but are not limited to, EQ-5D.
 The Foundation’s aim is to promote the interests of the EuroQol Group Association and to monitor the progress and use of EQ-5D throughout the world.
 Futhermore, the Foundation funds or co-funds research in the fields related to our Vision and Mission.
-In the 2015-2016 financial year, the Foundation allocated over 2.2 million euro to 60 scientific research studies.
+In the 2017-2018 financial year, the Foundation allocated around 800,000 euro to 36 scientific research studies.